csexton/trailertrash.vim/README.md

 # Trailer Trash for Vim

-Remove and irradiate unwanted whitespace at the end of the line in Vim.
+Eradicate unwanted whitespace at the end of the line in Vim.

 This plugin will highlight trailing whitespace at the end of the line.
 This is done in a polite way: